 - Monitor Tools – for infrastructure and software performance monitoring, utilization and even user experience.

-DevOps principals supported by a framework or playbook enable more frequent releases which aid the company's mission of innovation and faster time to market.
+DevOps principals supported by a framework and improved with CRM DevOps best practices enable more frequent releases which aid the company's mission of innovation and faster time to market.
 At an operational level DevOps facilitates improved code quality, more reliable releases, faster recovery, user satisfaction, operational stability and team productivity.